So, what makes Beacon, New York, so special?

 To check timings, I really recommend just looking at their website (linked above) as it’s the best way to make sure they’re on when you’re there – as timings change season to season.

-The River Pool
+The River Pool in Beacon, New York

 The River Pool at Beacon NY is a great things to do in Beacon NY for families and children – and it’s perfect for those hot summer days.
 The River Pool opens each summer in the Pete & Toshi Seeger Riverfront Park and it’s open from July until late August.It’s great fun!